Home » Pancreas

 MBBS (SG) • MMed (Surg) • MRCS (Ire) • FRCSEd (Gen) • FAMS (Surg)

-He first pursued subspecialty training in HPB surgery at Singapore General Hospital, followed by a clinical fellowship in Minimally Invasive HPB Surgery at Seoul National University Hospital in South Korea.
-Dr Thng has since been instrumental in advancing pancreatic surgery excellence across both public institutions such as the National University Health System and private hospitals including Thomson Medical, Mount Elizabeth, Mount Elizabeth Novena, and Mount Alvernia Hospital.
+Building on this foundation, he developed his subspecialty skills at the Department of HPB Surgery, Singapore General Hospital, and further refined his minimally invasive expertise through a clinical fellowship at Seoul National University Hospital in South Korea.
+His clinical practice spans both public institutions, such as the National University Health System, and private hospitals including Mount Elizabeth, Mount Elizabeth Novena, Thomson Medical, and Mount Alvernia.

 Nexus Surgical @ Mt.
 Alvernia